Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

-\paragraph{Heuristics for strong disorder.} We see that the hopcount obeys a CLT with asymptotic mean and variance equal to $s\log{n}$ and $s^2\log{n}$ respectively.
+We see that the hopcount obeys a CLT with asymptotic mean and variance equal to $s\log{n}$ and $s^2\log{n}$, respectively.
 It is reasonable to expect that the CLT with asymptotic mean and variance equal to $s_n\log{n}$ and $s^2_n\log{n}$ remains valid when $s_n$ is not too large.
 However, when $s_n$ is quite large, then we should be in a phase that is close to the minimal spanning tree, for which the hopcount scales like $n^{1/3}$ and has variance of order $n^{2/3}$ (since it is not concentrated).
 It would be of great interest to see until what value of $s_n$ the CLT with parameters $s_n\log{n}$ and $s^2_n\log{n}$ remains valid.
 By the above, we see that for this, $s_n$ cannot grow faster than $n^{1/3}$ for this to be true.
-In analogy to the scaling for the diameter of the Erd\H{o}s-R\'enyi random graph with edge probability $p=(1+\vep_n)/n$, which has size $\vep_n^{-1} \log{(\vep^3_nn)}$ as long as $\vep_n\gg n^{-1/3}$ \cite{RioWor08}, one may wonder whether the hopcount scales in leading order as $s_n\log{(n/s_n^3)}$, as long as $s_n\ll n^{1/3}$, and where $s_n$ plays a similar role as $1/\vep_n$.
+In analogy to the scaling for the diameter of the Erd\H{o}s--R\'{e}nyi random graph with edge probability $p=(1+\vep_n)/n$, which has size $\vep_n^{-1} \log{(\vep^3_nn)}$ as long as $\vep_n\gg n^{-1/3}$ \cite{RioWor08}, one may wonder whether the hopcount scales in leading order as $s_n\log{(n/s_n^3)}$, as long as $s_n\ll n^{1/3}$, and where $s_n$ plays a similar role as $1/\vep_n$.\vadjust{\goodbreak}